-h) that the Tunis phase of WSIS represented a unique opportunity to raise awareness of the benefits that telecommunications/ICTs can bring to humanity and the manner in which they can transform people's activities, interaction and lives, and thus increase confidence in the future, conditional upon the secure use of telecommunications/ICTs, as the implementation of the Summit outcomes has demonstrated;
+j) that the Tunis phase of WSIS represented a unique opportunity to raise awareness of the benefits that telecommunications/ICTs can bring to humanity and the manner in which they can transform people's activities, interaction and lives, and thus increase confidence in the future, conditional upon the secure use of telecommunications/ICTs, as the implementation of the Summit outcomes has demonstrated;

+k) that voice and SMS spam in mobile networks is a concern and continues to pose a threat to users and networks.
+This phenomenon which is detrimental to consumers is not conducive to building a climate of confidence in the digital economy;

-i) the need to deal effectively with the significant problem posed by spam, as called for in § 41 of the Tunis Agenda, as well as, inter alia, spam, cybercrime, viruses, worms and denial-of-service attacks;
+l) the need to deal effectively with the significant problem posed by spam, as called for in § 41 of the Tunis Agenda, as well as, inter alia, spam, cybercrime, viruses, worms and denial-of-service attacks;

-j) the need for effective coordination between ITU-D programmes and Questions,
+m) the need for effective coordination between ITU-D programmes and Questions,

-noting
+n) the importance of cooperation and information sharing between regulators for countering mobile messaging spam,

+recognizing further

+a) that the number of cyberattacks is growing, and they are becoming increasingly subtle, while at the same time our dependence on the Internet and other networks that are essential for accessing critical services and information is increasing;

+b) the final report on Question 22-1/1 (Securing information and communication networks: Best practices for developing a culture of cybersecurity) of the ITU Telecommunication Development Sector (ITU-D),noting

-a) the continuing work of Study Group 17 (security) of the ITU Telecommunication Standardization Sector (ITU-T) and other standards-development organizations on various aspects of security of telecommunications/ICT;
+a) the continuing work of Study Group 17 (security) of the ITU Telecommunication Standardization Sector (ITU-T) and other standards-development organizations on various aspects of security of telecommunications/ICT and countering spam;

-b) that spam is a significant problem and continues to pose a threat for users, networks and the Internet as a whole, and that the issue of cybersecurity should be addressed at appropriate national, regional and international levels;
+b) that spam is a significant problem and continues to pose a threat for users, networks and the Internet as a whole.
+The widespread practices of using international voice and SMS spam in mobile networks for fraudulent purposes, resulting in a large hard currency exits from developing countries;

+c) that the issue of cybersecurity should be addressed at appropriate national, regional and international levels;

 c) that cooperation and collaboration among Member States, Sector Members and relevant stakeholders contributes to building and maintaining a culture of cybersecurity,